AlexMercedCoder/tutorialblog/content/blog/2025/2025-11-Dremio-next-gen-tutorial.md

 A data lakehouse is an architecture that uses your data lake (object storage or Hadoop) as the primary data store for flexibility and openness, then adds two layers to operationalize it like a data warehouse:

 - A table format such as Apache Iceberg, Delta Lake, Apache Hudi, or Apache Paimon.
-These formats allow structured datasets stored in Apache Parquet files to be treated as individual tables with ACID guarantees, snapshot isolation, time travel, and more—rather than just a collection of files without these capabilities.
+These formats allow structured datasets stored in Apache Parquet files to be treated as individual tables with ACID guarantees, snapshot isolation, time travel, and more - rather than just a collection of files without these capabilities.

 - A lakehouse catalog that tracks your lakehouse tables and other assets.
 It serves as the central access point for data discovery and access control.

 Dremio is designed to unify these modular lakehouse components into a seamless experience.
-Unlike platforms that treat Iceberg as an add-on to proprietary formats, Dremio is built to be natively Iceberg-first—delivering a warehouse-like experience without vendor lock-in.
+Unlike platforms that treat Iceberg as an add-on to proprietary formats, Dremio is built to be natively Iceberg-first, delivering a warehouse-like experience without vendor lock-in.

 **The Challenges of the Data Lakehouse**